vxs211/parswam21/README.md

 # Bitpan Demo

-To run the Bitpan demo, first install the npm dependencies:
+To run the Parswam demo, first install the npm dependencies:

 ```bash
 npm install